 When the National Survey of Child and Adolescent Well-Being (NSCAW) was conceived in 1997, researchers sought to determine whether America was meeting the needs of children and families in the child welfare system who were involved in abuse and neglect investigations.
 At the time, the lack of available data about children’s well-being hindered policy development and improvements to child welfare practices.

-NSCAW selected its sample from all children investigated for maltreatment during the sampling period, whether or not their cases were substantiated, and followed them over time.
+NSCAW selected its sample from all children investigated for maltreatment during the sampling period—whether or not their cases were substantiated—and followed them over time.
 A national sample of child welfare agencies across the country contributed to this effort.
 The first cohort included more than 6,200 children aged birth to 14 years who were followed for five to six years.
 The second cohort included more than 5,800 children aged birth to 17.5 years who were followed for three years.
-Survey data from children in the second cohort was linked to child welfare administrative data on maltreatment re-reports, out-of-home placements, and adoptions.
+The third cohort included more than 3,200 children aged birth to 17.5 years who were followed for two years.

 Firsthand reports from the children themselves, their caregivers, caseworkers, and teachers provided information about children’s functioning, risks and protective factors, service needs, and service receipt.
-The survey collects information on sensitive topics, such as substance abuse, involvement with the law, caregiver experience with intimate partner violence, and child exposures to violence.
+The survey collects information on sensitive topics, such as substance use, involvement with the law, caregiver experience with intimate partner violence, and child exposures to violence.
 Of particular interest to NSCAW are children’s health, mental health, and developmental needs.

-One significant obstacle our research team discovered early on was that many of our subjects had unreliable access to a telephone.
+One significant obstacle our research team discovered early on was that many of our respondents had unreliable access to a telephone.
 To resolve this issue, we developed a computerized mechanism that recorded random samples of interviews as an alternative to standard telephone verification procedures.
 The recordings could then be reviewed as part of our quality monitoring process.
+This technology—computer audio-recorded interviewing, or CARI—became an invaluable resource for determining whether questions were asked as intended, probes and feedback to respondents were neutral, and respondent questions were answered correctly.

 NSCAW is the only source of nationally representative data on the well-being of children and families in the child welfare system.
-Data from this project have been used in more than 500 publications, significantly expanding a body of rigorous, empirically based research that barely existed before 1997.
+Data from this project have been used in more than 600 publications, significantly expanding a body of rigorous, empirically based research that barely existed before 1997.

 Most importantly, findings from this study have documented the high rates of behavioral and developmental problems among children who are reported for child maltreatment, as well as the gaps between their need for services and their ability to obtain those services.
 Publications and reports produced through NSCAW have drawn attention to topics such as the high rates of domestic violence among families involved with the child welfare system and the frequency of polypharmacy—the use of multiple psychotropic medications—among children living in foster care.